10 Mistakes to avoid when invoicing your customers

 9. Not using your invoices as a marketing tool

 Most businesses and freelancers simply view invoices as a tool to get paid.
-Obviously, this is the main goal of an invoice, but they can also be used to generate future revenue if you start using your invoices as a marketing tool.
+Obviously, this is the main goal of an invoice, but it can also be used to generate future revenue if you start using your invoices as a marketing tool.

 Unlike marketing materials like email newsletters, display ads or flyers, your customers pay close attention to an invoice since they’re making sure that they’re being billed correctly.
 Use this to your advantage by: